artoonie/rcvis/README.md

 **Why RCV?** In an RCV election, you can't spoil votes.
 Third-party candidates don't waste votes.
 Similar candidates help each other instead of hurting each other.
 They're less polarized and more fair.
 Multi-winner RCV elections mitigate the effects of gerrymandering.
 For more information, check out [FairVote's guide to the benefits of RCV elections](https://www.fairvote.org/rcv#rcvbenefits).

 **Why the visualizer?** In a traditional election, the results are easy to understand: how many votes did each candidate get?
-In an RCV election, it can be a harder to understand how a candidate one, based on what happens in each round.
+In an RCV election, it can be a harder to understand how a candidate won, based on what happens in each round.
 Our goal is to create a series of visualizations which can work for a variety of audiences on a variety of mediums: print, web, and TV.

 Learn more on our Medium post: [An Illustrated Guide to Ranked-Choice Voting](https://medium.com/@armin.samii/an-illustrated-guide-to-ranked-choice-voting-4ce3c5fe73f9).